digitalocean/api-v2/README.md

 The API documentation will start with a general overview about the design and technology that has been implemented, followed by reference information about specific endpoints.

-### HTML Requests
+### HTTP Requests

 The DigitalOcean API is fully [RESTful]("http://en.wikipedia.org/wiki/Representational_state_transfer").
-Users can access the resources provided by the API by using standard HTML methods.
+Users can access the resources provided by the API by using standard HTTP methods.

 Any tool that is fluent in HTTP can communicate with the API simply by requesting the correct URI.
 Requests should be made using the HTTPS protocol so that traffic is encrypted.
 The interface responds to different methods depending on the action required.